-The bill establishes a prohibition on the acceptance and expenditure of federal funds by state entities in Wyoming, defined to include the state itself, its agencies, community colleges, and the University of Wyoming.
-Specifically, it states that no state entity shall accept, appropriate, disburse, or expend federal funds, and any entity that violates this prohibition must remit an equivalent amount of general funds to the state treasurer.
+The proposed bill establishes a prohibition on the acceptance and expenditure of federal funds by state entities in Wyoming, defined to include the state itself, its agencies, community colleges, and the University of Wyoming.
+Specifically, it states that no state entity shall accept, appropriate, disburse, or expend any federal funds, and any entity that violates this prohibition must remit an equivalent amount of general funds to the state treasurer.
 Additionally, by July 1, 2026, all state entities must transfer any unexpended federal funds to the state auditor, who will then return these funds to the federal government.
 The bill also includes provisions for reporting and accountability regarding federal funds received prior to the effective date of the act.

 Statutes affected: